-ERVs and HRVs are not frequently used in the market for multifamily projects, but are sometimes used under local ordinances such as San Francisco Article 38 (which requires MERV-13 filtered balanced or supply-only ventilation in areas of San Francisco with high outdoor particulate matter).
+ERVs and HRVs are not frequently used in the market for multifamily projects,3 but are sometimes used under local ordinances such as San Francisco Article 38 (which requires MERV-13 filtered balanced or supply-only ventilation in areas of San Francisco with high outdoor particulate matter).
 ERVs and HRVs are likely to become more common as a balanced ventilation pathway under 2019 Title 24, Part 6, which requires either balanced ventilation or air tightness ("compartmentalization") for all new construction multifamily dwelling units.
-Under the proposed requirement for HRVs or ERVs project teams could choose to install either unitary ERVs or HRVs - i.e., one per dwelling unit, or central ERVs or HRVs - i.e., each ERV or HRV serves multiple dwelling units.
+Under the proposed requirement for HRVs or ERVs project teams could choose to install either unitary ERVs or HRVs-i.e., one per dwelling unit, or central ERVs or HRVs-i.e., each ERV or HRV serves multiple dwelling units.
 Different approaches may be optimal under different scenarios.

-&lt;sup>3 ERVs and HRVs have become more common for single-family homes under Title 24-2016, in part because the modeling software allowed projects to assume a balanced ventilation (with two fans) as the standard model, which allowed the projects to claim more energy savings than compared to an exhaust-only (one-fan) ventilation system.
+3 ERVs and HRVs have become more common for single family homes under Title 24-2016, in part because the modeling software allowed projects to assume a balanced ventilation (with two fans) as the standard model, which allowed the projects to claim more energy savings than compared to an exhaust-only (one-fan) ventilation system.

-Kitchen range hoods are frequently installed in new construction multifamily units.
+Kitchen ventilation should always be installed in new construction multifamily units under current requirements.
 This proposal adds a new compliance path for kitchen exhaust: a minimum capture efficiency for range hoods.
 Because the capture efficiency test method is new and manufacturer organizations are in the process of establishing rating points for capture efficiency, there are no published capture efficiency values in product specifications or range hood databases.
 Consequently, the Statewide CASE Team provides alternative compliance paths based on airflows.
-The second compliance path increases the minimum airflow rate of range hoods from 100 cfm (in 2019 Title 24, Part 6 by reference to ASHRAE Standard 62.2) to 250 cfm, based on research conducted as part of this research which indicates that at least 250 cfm is needed to achieve 70 percent capture efficiency.
-The alternative pathway of 250 cfm enables projects teams to immediately identify which products can comply and would help ensure that adequate capture efficiency is achieved until the industry transitions to the capture efficiency metric.
+The second compliance path increases the minimum airflow rate of range hoods from 100 cfm (in 2019 Title 24, Part 6 by reference to ASHRAE Standard 62.2).
+The minimum capture efficiency and airflow depend on unit size and fuel type.
+In general, the minimum range hood capture efficiency and airflow are higher for small dwelling units due to the smaller volume of air for dilution, and over natural gas ranges due to the nitrogen dioxide they generate.
+The alternative pathways based on airflow (cfm) enable project teams to immediately identify which products can comply and would help ensure that adequate capture efficiency is achieved until the industry transitions to the capture efficiency metric.